RDorville/EP1000/JakeWright/jwhowto.md

     * **../index.html** means to go-up-one-folder to reach the home page
     * **../prj/project.html** means to go up one folder and then down the `prj`folder to find the file 'project.html`

-8. Any files references from the `about.html` file would mean that the file is also located in the same folder as the `about.htm'` file.
+8. Any files referenced directly from the `about.html` file would mean that the file is also located in the same folder.

 9. Change the contents of the **main div** as this holds the contents of the page.

 10. You can test the website [here](index.html).

-**todo - add prj/project.html**
+&nbsp;

+**May 2020**